-Unless the context otherwise requires, all references to JPMorgan Chase Bank are to Chase USA for the period prior to the merger.
+Unless the context otherwise requires, all references to JPMorgan Chase Bank are to Chase USA for the period prior to the Merger Date.

 We include cross-references in this prospectus to captions in these materials where you can find further related discussions.
-The in this prospectus provides the pages on which these captions are located.
+The Table of Contents in this prospectus provides the pages on which these captions are located.